omeka/omeka-s-enduser/docs/admin/users.md

 - Add to [site permissions](../sites/site_users.md): select from a dropdown menu of the sites on the Omeka S install, or use the option "all sites" to add the selected users to all sites.
 - Add to [site permission](../sites/site_users.md) as: a dropdown with options for viewer, manager, or creator - select which role the users will have on the sites to which you have added them.

-Once you are done, click save changes.
+Once you are done, save your changes.

 If you choose "Edit all" rather than "Edit selected" you can apply changes to all users - excluding yourself - on the Omeka S installation.
 Use this feature carefully!